 HHCR,, Basingstoke Community Radio prides itself on its professional approach to presentation, programming and all aspects of running a radio station.
 This includes the appearance of presenters.
 Visitors judge the station on what they see so please follow the dress code below:

-ï Neat and clean personal appearance ñ men clean shaven except if they have a beard.
+- Neat and clean personal appearance men clean shaven except if they have a beard.

-ï Clean casual clothing.
+- Clean casual clothing.

-ï Remember deodorant and personal hygiene for the comfort of others.
+- Remember deodorant and personal hygiene for the comfort of others.

-ï An HHCR, Basingstoke Community Radio Polo Shirt looks good.
+- An HHCR, Basingstoke Community Radio Polo Shirt looks good.
 Ask the Station Manager how to purchase one.

 22. Key Codes.

-ï A key code will be issued to each presenter and signed for.
+- A key code will be issued to each presenter and signed for.

-ï The key code will be changed if the presenter ceases to be involved with the station.
+- The key code will be changed if the presenter ceases to be involved with the station.

 Chapter 3: Station Presentation Guidelines